 EXHIBITION ON VIEW

 Jamie Wyeth (American, b.
-1946), like his father and grandfather, paints subjects of everyday life, in particular the landscape, animals and people of Pennsylvania and Maine.
+1946), like his father and grandfather, paints subjects of everyday life, in particular the landscapes, animals and people of Pennsylvania and Maine.
 In contrast to his father—who painted with watercolor, drybrush and tempera—Jamie works in oil and mixed media, creating lush painterly surfaces.
-The eighteen paintings in the exhibition represent all periods of his career.
+The 18 paintings in the exhibition represent all periods of his career.